-For a detailed explanation of what each JECL statement does, and its format, please refer to the "SHARED SPOOL MODS for JES2 1.7 Users Guide and Documentation".
+For a detailed explanation of what each JECL statement does, and its format, please refer to the "SHARED SPOOL MODS for JES2 Users Guide and Documentation".

 In terms of operational support for the SHARED SPOOL MODS, the mods expand the results of the \$DJ command to include SHARED SPOOL MODS information for each job that has one or more of the SSM's JECL statements.
-We also created a new informational message \$HASP890 with detailed information about each of the JECL statements that are recognized in a job's JCL.
+We also created a new informational message \$HASP890 with detailed information about each of the JECL statements that are recognized in a job's JCL which are displayed as each of the cards is recognized in reader processing.
 These are both documented below.